How Does Raw Dog Food Affect A Dog's Digestion?

-The general observation and feedback we hear from our customers feeding a Cotswold RAW diet is that a dog on a raw diet, with the appropriate amount of raw bone, will have a smaller, drier, more solid stool that may appear chalky white (due to the bone content) and that is consequently much easier to pick up.
+The general observation and feedback we hear from our customers feeding a Cotswold RAW diet is that a dog on a raw diet, with the appropriate amount of raw bone, will have a smaller, drier, more solid stool that may appear paler (due to the bone content) and that is consequently much easier to pick up.

 Can a raw diet be fed to a pet with a sensitive stomach?